Warning! This degree has changed. Read the transition arrangements.

 - Completion of an Australian Qualifications Framework (AQF) Diploma or Advanced Diploma or Associate Diploma

-- Successful completion of two degree level units via Open Universities Australia (OUA) and English proficiency
+- Successful completion of two degree level subjects via Open Universities Australia (OUA) and English proficiency

-- Successful completion of two degree level units at an Australian university and English proficiency
+- Successful completion of two degree level subjects at an Australian university and English proficiency

 - Successful completion of the Special Tertiary Admissions Test (STAT).
 (Please note this test is valid for two years.)